 Every Sunday evening, the luxurious Maldives Aggressor III leaves the lagoon in Male for a week of hassle-free diving to North Male, South Male, Felidoo Atolls or Ari Atoll.

 Diving begins Monday morning and ends Saturday afternoon when the Aggressor returns to port.
-Monday through Friday there are four dives offered each day and night diving most nights.
+Monday through Friday there are 3 - 4 dives offered each day and night diving most nights.
 Saturday a half-day of diving is offered.
 The dive schedule is dependent on tides, currents and prevailing weather conditions.

 Getting There, Passports & Visa Documentation: